WDYT32/generate-GUI-for-config/README.md

 echo 1
 echo 2 true
 ```
-This is how the format will look like:
+This is how the format will look:
 ```
 #!\bin\bash
 ![space_char  ]